 *Keeping children home if they are showing signs of illness.
 The most common symptoms of COVID-19 reported are fever, cough and trouble breathing.
 You can learn more at the CDC website: https://www.cdc.gov/coronavirus/2019-ncov/index.html.

-*Children should be kept home until they are fever free for 24 hours without fever-reducing medication such as ibuprofen or acetaminophen.
+*Children should be kept home if they are ill and are fever free without fever-reducing medication such as ibuprofen or acetaminophen.

 *Clean and disinfect frequently touched surfaces, especially when someone is ill.